 Certified Cargo Screening Facility (CCSF)

-The U.S. government mandates that 100% of cargo transported by passenger, freighter, and charter aircraft be screened at the individual “piece” level before loading to ensure aviation safety and security.
-Trust ACH to manage this process efficiently and reliably.
+The U.S. government requires that all cargo—whether moving on passenger, freighter, or charter aircraft—be screened at the individual piece level prior to loading to ensure aviation safety and security.
+Count on ACH to handle this process with efficiency and reliability.

 ACH’s Cargo Screening Facility Program Enhances Global Supply Chain Security and Efficiency